Terms And Conditions

 Queens found dead on arrival will be replaced, once, for free, provided you return them to us in the original cage, unopened.

 We cannot guarantee total kindness of all our Queens, we are still not able to read Bee codes and the gentle gene in the Bee DNA - but if you do get a snappy Queen send her back to us (we can put her on honey production) and we will happily replace her, free of charge.

 We will contact you approximately one week prior to collection to arrange pick up.
-Nucs are for collection only.
+Nucs are for collection and delivery, cost dependant on Post Code.
 We do not send Nucs abroad.
 All our bees are regularly checked before collection and are also checked by Bee Inspectors as and when required, to ensure that they are in good health.
 As it is livestock, once it leaves our premises our legal responsibility for the health and well being of the bees will cease.
 Nucs are non returnable.
 We advise checking your bees at point of collection.
 Our staff may not always be available to assist during inspection, therefore please come prepared with protective clothing, boots and veil, to do the inspection alone if necessary.